AlexiaChen/awesome-stars/README.md

 - [discordjs/discord.js](https://github.com/discordjs/discord.js) – A powerful JavaScript library for interacting with the Discord API
 - [kevmo314/magic-copy](https://github.com/kevmo314/magic-copy) – Magic Copy is a Chrome extension that uses Meta's Segment Anything Model to extract a foreground object from an image and copy it to the clipboard.
 - [shadcn/taxonomy](https://github.com/shadcn/taxonomy) – An open source application built using the new router, server components and everything new in Next.js 13.
-- [getcursor/cursor](https://github.com/getcursor/cursor) – An editor made for programming with AI 🤖
 - [recalign/RecAlign](https://github.com/recalign/RecAlign) – Chrome extension to  filter your feed with LLM according to an explicitly stated and user-editable preference.
 - [nat/openplayground](https://github.com/nat/openplayground) – An LLM playground you can run on your laptop
 - [gmpetrov/databerry](https://github.com/gmpetrov/databerry) – The no-code platform for connecting custom data to large language models